We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Are Nano Hearing Aids covered by Medicare?

 Original Medicare doesn’t cover any hearing aids or hearing exams.
-Some Medicare Advantage plans (part C) include extra coverage benefits, but you’ll want to contact them to further discuss what your plan does and doesn’t cover.
+Some Medicare Advantage plans (part C) include extra coverage benefits, so it’s important to check what your plan does and doesn’t cover.

 It’s important to note that the Nano webpage specifically states they don’t accept insurance as a form of payment.